 In the Space Station Processing Facility, the Unity connecting module, part of the International Space Station, is shown with Pressurized Mating Adapters 1 (left) and 2 (right) attached.
 Unity is scheduled to undergo testing of the common berthing mechanism to which other space station elements will dock.
 Unity is the primary payload on mission STS-88, targeted to launch Dec.
 3, 1998.
 Other testing includes the Pad Demonstration Test to verify the compatibility of the module with the Space Shuttle as well as the ability of the astronauts to send and receive commands to Unity from the flight deck of the orbiter.
 Unity is expected to be ready for installation into the payload canister on Oct.
 25, and transported to Launch Pad 39-A on Oct.
 27. The Unity will be mated to the Russian-built Zarya control module which should already be in orbit at that time

-KENNEDY SPACE CENTER, Fla. -- The STS-88 crew get instruction from Ken Clark, at right, a training instructor with United Space Alliance (USA), on emergency egress procedures from launch pad 39A.
-From left, they are Mission Specialists Jerry L. Ross, Nancy J. Currie, James H. Newman and Sergei Krikalev, a Russian cosmonaut, Pilot Frederick W. "Rick" Sturckow, and Mission Commander Robert D. Cabana.
+KENNEDY SPACE CENTER, Fla. -- STS-88 crew members pose for a photograph in the white room, an environmental chamber, on launch pad 39A.
+In the front row are (left) Mission Commander Robert D. Cabana, Mission Specialists Jerry L. Ross (kneeling) and Nancy J. Currie; in the back row are Pilot Frederick W. "Rick" Sturckow and Mission Specialists James H. Newman and Sergei Krikalev, a Russian cosmonaut.
 The crew are at KSC to participate in the Terminal Countdown Demonstration Test (TCDT), a dress rehearsal for launch.
 Mission STS-88 is targeted for launch on Dec.
 3, 1998.
 It is the first U.S. flight for the assembly of the International Space Station and will carry the Unity connecting module